WHY PEABODY MATTERS

 John Huey (Chair)

 Senior Vice President of News and Editorial Director, NPR

 President, Entertainment & Youth Brands, ViacomCBS Domestic Media Networks, Viacom

 CEO and Producer; Founder, TEDWomen & Chair, Sundance Institute board

 Head, MTV Documentary Films, MTV Studios

-Founding Director, The Race Card Project & Former NPR Host
+Founding Director, The Race Card Project; Columnist, The Washington Post & Former NPR Host

 Chief Executive Officer, Soledad O'Brien Productions

 Producer; Co-creator of 30 for 30 ESPN series

 President and CEO, WNET New York Public Media